Dog licences and ownership

 Guard dogs

-A guard dog used at a non-residential business premises must be accompanied by a handler or secured so that it cannot roam freely around the premises or escape.
+A guard dog used at a non-residential business premises must be with a handler or secured so that it cannot roam freely around the premises or escape.
 A notice must be displayed at the entrance, informing the public that a guard dog is on the premises.

-The guard dog must wear a collar displaying the name and address of its owner.
+The guard dog must wear a collar with the name and address of its owner.
 It must also carry an electronic implant containing a permanent identification mark provided by the ISPCA.
 This implant must be inserted by or under the direct supervision of a veterinary surgeon authorised by the ISPCA.
-The dog owner is responsible for the cost involved in inserting the implant.
+The dog owner is responsible for the cost of the implant.

 Kennels where more than 5 guard dogs aged over 4 months are kept must register with the local authority.
 There are specific rules about keeping guard dogs.